This Could Lower Your Monthly Student Loan Payment — but Is It Worth It?

 This is one of the top reasons people default on their student loans, said Robert Farrington, founder of TheCollegeInvestor.com.

 What If I’m Married?

-It depends on which plan you pick, according to the Federal Student Aid office.
+It depends on which plan you pick, according to the Department of Education.
 Under the PAYE, IBR and ICR plans, if you file your tax return separately from your spouse, only your income and debt will be considered.
 Under the REPAYE plan, it doesn’t matter if you file separately or jointly.
 The payment will still be based on your combined income and loan debt.

 Though they sound attractive upfront, these repayment plans may end up being more expensive than a standard repayment plan in the long run.

-There are two main downsides to income-based repayment plans.
+There are two main downsides to income-driven repayment plans.

 You’ll pay more interest.
 Under a standard repayment plan, you’d make fixed monthly payments for 10 years.
 But under an income-based repayment plan, you’re extending the payment period to 20 or 25 years, which means you’ll pay more in interest.

 You’ll pay taxes on any debt that is forgiven.
 This one is a huge bummer.
 The IRS views any amount of debt forgiven as income on top of your regular earnings, which means you could be looking at a hefty income tax bill the year your balance is forgiven.
 According to the Federal Student Aid office and the IRS, there are some exceptions to this rule, including the Public Service Loan Forgiveness program, which is a plan for borrowers who work for the government, a nonprofit organization, or for a program like AmeriCorps or Peace Corps.

 Depending on your situation, the pros of income-driven repayment plans may still outweigh the cons.
 And there have been efforts over the years to remove the income tax burden on forgiven student loan debt.
 Who knows, maybe someday one of those efforts will be successful.